NBISweden/workshop-reproducible-research/docs/git.md

 git fetch
 ```

 * Now run `git status`.
 Unlike before, our local git clone now is aware of the latest changes pushed to the remote.
-It will tell you something along the lines: *Your branch and 'origin/master' have diverged,
+It will tell you something along the lines: "*Your branch and 'origin/master' have diverged,
-and have 1 and 1 different commit each, respectively.*
+and have 1 and 1 different commit each, respectively.*".
 * Now, since we ran `git fetch` our local git has up-to-date information about the status of the remote repository.
-We can therefore run the following to see what the difference is between the current state of our local clone and the master branch on the remote origin, i.e. Bitbucket:
+We can therefore run the following to see what the difference is between the current state of our local clone and the master branch on the remote origin:

 ```bash
 git diff origin/master